 In the table below is a simplified comparison of our recommended usage for each bike type, in addition to what component options are available for each within BikeBuilder.

 |Usage /Spec Availability||CGR||Gravel|

 |Endurance for road riding||✔||✘|

 |700c & 650b wheel compatible||✔||✔|

 |Available with road-focused gearing||✔||✘|

 |Off-road enhanced geometry||✘||✔|

-So, to summarise, the bottom line of whether to choose a CGR or Gravel boils down to where you intend to ride and how you wish to ride.
-If you require a bike that performs like a road bike on tarmac and also offers you the versatility to add some off-road adventure into your rides, then the CGR is the clear winner.
+So, to summarise, the bottom line of whether to choose a CGR or Gravel comes down to where you ride.
+In addition to how you wish to ride.
+If you require a bike that performs like a road bike on the tarmac with the versatility to add some off-road adventure into your rides, then the CGR is the clear winner.

 On the other hand, if you require an incredibly fast and agile gravel grinder for off-road fun and shenanigans then a Gravel bike is the one for you.
-They are designed to ride faster, smoother and explore the most challenging terrain.
-The Gravel series’ mammoth luggage capacity also makes it supremely suited to epic bikepacking trips into the unknown.
+They are designed to be ridden faster, smoother and explore the most extreme of terrain.
+The Gravel series’ mammoth luggage capacity also makes it supremely suited to epic bikepacking expeditions into the unknown.